 If you are someone who works with any sort of woodworking or DIY projects, a miter saw could be high on your list of things to add to your work area.
 Miter saws allow you to do many different types of cuts, like angled cuts along the edge of wood, cross cuts, and angled cuts along the face of the wood.
-You can do things like cut lap joints, rabbets, and dadoes with a miter saw.
+You can do things like cut lap joints, rabbets, and dadoes with this handy tool.
 These are extremely handy tools to have.

 However, there are some things about a miter saw that could make it less useful to you.
 For example, non-sliding miter saws can’t cut very wide materials.
 Choosing the best miter saw is important to make sure you get the best use out of this tool.
 That is why we’ve reviewed some of the top miter saws on the market and put together this guide for you.

 Table of Contents